•

 iPhone 5s:

-- Real-time (archive.today) slow-motion video recording.
+- slow-motion video recording.

 - Burst shot feature: Can shoot 1000 instead of 20 pictures in one burst shot sequence.